loic-fejoz/kirigamixel/README.md

 ## Description

-A python library to ease the creation of [Kirigami](https://en.wikipedia.org/wiki/Kirigami).
+A python library to ease the creation of [Kirigami](https://en.wikipedia.org/wiki/Kirigami) based on some kind of voxel.

 ## System Requirements